adyitz/Analyst_BA_Case_Study/Case_Study.md

 3. Time to create a model:

    - a) Clean the data:
-    * We have previously analyzed the historical sales data and observed two items worth noting:
+    * Some Tips: We have previously analyzed the historical sales data and observed two items worth noting:
         * New accounts take about a year to season and fully utilize the modules they are subscribed to.
         * Even though we have clients that are in the Research industry, we have never historically marketed to Research firms the past (i.e. Customer_Type = Research).
         * Feel free to make additional data exclusions if you determine it is appropriate.
 Please describe the exclusions and your thought process.